 So, what is it that allures me to this DMR/Analog mobile transceiver?

-I like the simplicity of field use — you just turn it on, and all of the stuff I need is accessible via the P1, P2, P3, and P4 buttons.
+I like the simplicity of field use — you just turn it on, and all of the stuff I need is accessible via the P1, P2, P3, and P4 buttons — of course, you need to set those buttons’ functions in the code-plug.

 Since I have the Motorola RMN5127C mic, I don’t even need to touch the front panel of my Motorola XPR 5550e; I can control the functions by using my mic — so convenient!